The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string

 As a kind of topological defects formed during the phase transition in the early universe due to the Kibble mechanism, the cosmic strings have been a focus for many years [18].
 According to the inflationary models resulting form string theory the cosmic string networks which consist of long strings and string loops appeared at the end of inflation [19, 20].
-The evolution of cosmic string loops have been studied in various backgrounds [21-23].
+The evolution of cosmic string loops have been studied in various backgrounds [21-22].
 The cosmic string networks evolve then the cosmic strings interacted with the other gravitational source or each other.
 The Schwarzschild black holes pierced by cosmic strings could have formed in the process of early phase transition and survive.
-It was shown that the Schwarzschild black hole pierced by a cosmic string with full $U(1)$ Abelian-Higgs model has long-range "hair", excluding the no hair conjecture [24, 25].
-A cosmic string piercing a Schwarzschild black hole has also been considered in the limit of thin string and the corrections were brought about in the Schwarzschild solution [26].
+It was shown that the Schwarzschild black hole pierced by a cosmic string with full $U(1)$ Abelian-Higgs model has long-range "hair", excluding the no hair conjecture [23, 24].
+A cosmic string piercing a Schwarzschild black hole has also been considered in the limit of thin string and the corrections were brought about in the Schwarzschild solution [25].
 In the new metric the angular variable $\phi$ is replaced by $\gamma\phi$, where the parameter $\gamma$ is associated with the deficit angle by $\Delta=2\pi(1-\gamma)$ due to the cosmic string.
-In order to explore the properties of the spacetime, the geodesic equation near this kind of gravitational source is investigated carefully [27].
+In order to explore the properties of the spacetime, the geodesic equation near this kind of gravitational source is investigated carefully [26].

-It is interesting to probe the fancy massive source in different directions.
+It is interesting to probe the massive source in different directions.
 The main purpose of this work is to investigate the gravitational lensing on the Schwarzschild black hole pierced by a cosmic string.
 We plan to study the deflection angle of electromagnetic radiation passing very close to this kind of massive source with cosmic string to show the angle deviation resulting from the cosmic string by means of Bozza's device put forward in Ref.
-[28].
+[27].
 We plot the dependence of the observational gravitational lensing coefficients on the parameter subject to the cosmic string going through the black hole.
+Furthermore we compute the time delay between images generated by this kind of massive source to show the time difference due to the properties of the lens.
 Our results will be listed in the end.

 \textbf{2.
 The deflection angle of the Schwarzschild black hole pierced by a cosmic string}

 The explicit form of the metric that describing a Schwarzschild black hole pierced by a cosmic string is [26],